brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**The First Purge**

+Yow, what a good mess.
+I don't know why I love the Purge films, and to be honest, this one felt a little too real.
+However, I watched this on Halloween, so it fit my needs of a spooky, scary movie.

+**Halloween (2018)**

+This was goofy and fun, while still being a twisty thriller.
+Ultimately, these are morality tales about private property ownership, lol.
+A+ to Jamie Lee Curtis, and also all the random bit players.
+Definitely a good popcorn flick with friends.

 **Halloween**

 A spooky throwback to get ready for the sequel.
 I guess they made a bunch of these and they were all garbage, and the new movie aims to erase them.
 I _think_ somehow the only one I'd seen was Season of the Witch, which is the 3rd movie in the original set.
 The 70s were a weird time, and the amount of nudity random "gotta take my clothes off" is just yikes.
 Jamie Lee Curtis did a great job.
 I'm hoping the pacing of the new film is more up to modern standards though, because dang, did this feel dated and slow in a lot of ways.